De Nieuwe Kleren Van De Keizer (The Emperor's New Clothes)

 But their hands were empty.
 Was he to consider himself dumb?

-The emperor dove into the teahouse to meet his new clothes.
+the emperor headed to the teahouse to meet his new clothes.

 Now that the emperor was finally allowed to try on the clothes, he turned a little bit pale.

-He turned this way and that in front of the mirror.
-But could not see the clothes no matter how he tried.
+He turned this way and that in front of the mirror, but he could not see the clothes no matter how hard he looked.

 The emperor felt dumb but his court was cheering.